Espyo/Life_of_Judd/readme.txt

     For the sake of convenience, the uninked percentage is also shown.
     Unfortunately, this doesn't make much sense for the plot.
     I've got no better way to do this.
 If you have any ideas, send them my way!

 On X arena, what is Y meant to be?
     ...Use your imagination!
 Sorry, but I'm not an artist.
 Sometimes I just drew random objects on the arenas.

+Why doesn't the ink coverage look like the aftermath of a real Splatoon match?
+    The match simulation works on the basis of "good enough".
+It's impossible to simulate a real battle, with a lot of collisions against walls, ink sprayed on weird nooks and crannies, Charger shots, Kraken trails, weird movement patterns only humans can do, crafty movements and flanks using ramps, etc., etc. Even getting a very close approximation would make the loading times massive.
+In an effort to make the game load relatively quickly and also give convincing matches, this is as best as you can get.
+    (You can get smoother coverages by editing a battle's data in the source code, increasing the number of simulation iterations, and decreasing the Inkling speed, aggressiveness, and ink radii.
+Try factors of 10.)

 ===============
 4) Compiling